Tron0/AkladellWebsite/rules.md

 against being paralyzed or poisoned.

-**Known Spells:** Law Mages initially have access to five 1st-level spells as well as “Read Magic”, a first level blue spell.
+**Known Spells:** Law Mages initially have access to five 1st-level spells as well as “Read Law Magic”, a first level blue spell.
 Refer to the spell table above to identify how many of the five spells are already inscribed and comprehended in the spellbook.
 Any remaining spells out of the initial ten, which are not yet understood, are not added to the